When the Heat Becomes the Hazard

 • Protective clothing and shade are more effective than sunscreen alone for prolonged outdoor exposure.

-• Areas that are frequently missed: face, scalp, backs of hands, tops of feet, backs of ears, and the back of the neck.
+• Commonly missed areas include the face, scalp, backs of hands, tops of feet, backs of ears, and the back of the neck.

 Young child drinking water outdoors during hot weather